Home | Browse Topics | Criminal & traffic law | Common crimes | Facing criminal charges for shoplifting

 • second, that you intended to deprive the owner of them permanently, and

-• third, that you did this dishonestly and without any “claim of right” – that is, without a belief that you had a legal right to the things.
+• third, that you did this dishonestly and without any “claim of right” – that is, without a belief that you had a legal right to the item(s).

 Shoplifting while you’re trespassing in the store

-If a store has given you a trespass warning and you go back in and shoplift any time in the next two years, you could be charged with “burglary”, which carries much more serious penalties (up to 10 years’ jail) than a basic shoplifting (theft) charge.
-This is because you’re going into a place where you now have no legal right to go and doing this with the intention of committing a crime – this legally amounts to “burglary”.
+If a store has given you a trespass warning and you go back in and shoplift any time in the next two years, you could be charged with “burglary,” which carries much more serious penalties (up to 10 years’ imprisonment) than a basic shoplifting (theft) charge.
+This is because you’re going into a place where you now have no legal right to go and doing this with the intention of committing a crime – which legally amounts to “burglary”.

-However, particularly if you take only small-value items, the judge will treat this as the least serious type of burglary, because you’ve gone into a shop and not someone’s home, and because there was (presumably) no violence or forced entry.
+However, the judge will treat this as the least serious type of burglary, particularly if you take only small-value items.
+This is because you’ve gone into a shop and not someone’s home (particularly if there was no violence or forced entry).

-If you’re not charged with burglary, you can be charged instead with theft plus the criminal offence of trespass, which carries a maximum penalty of a $1,000 fine or three months’ jail.
+If you’re not charged with burglary, you can be charged instead with theft plus the criminal offence of trespass, which carries a maximum penalty of a $1,000 fine or three months’ imprisonment.

 The court process in a shoplifting case